Imagination and Simulation

 Imagination as the Subjective experience of Reality

-1. Imagination as "Embodied Simulation"
+1. The idea of "Embodied Simulation"

-3. Imagination and the "Boundary" of Reality
+3. Creativity and the "Boundary" of Actuality

 Aspect and Roles of Imagination